Counting subgroups via Mirzakhani's curve counting: General counting theorem of subgroups

 We review the argument in \cite[Example 5.15, Theorem 7.4]{Sas22}.
 Consider a cyclic subgroup $H\in \Sub (G)$ and any non-cyclic $K\in \Sub (G)$.
-The occurrence of $g_1\CH (\gL (H ) ) \cap g_2\CH (\gL (K))$ forming a non-empty compact set indicates that this intersection is a geodesic segment.
+If $g_1\CH (\gL (H ) ) \cap g_2\CH (\gL (K))$ is a non-empty compact set, then this intersection is a geodesic segment.
 The endpoints of this segment arise from the intersection points between $C_H$ and $\partial C_K$ in $\gS$.
 Consequently, we establish the equality:

 This implies that if $H$ is cyclic, then we have